pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 - Generic programming is a programming paradigm that aims to write code in a way that's independent of data types.
 - It focuses on creating reusable and versatile code by using templates or type abstractions.
-- The goal is to develop algorithms and data structures that work with various data types.
+- The goal is to develop algorithms and data structures that work with different data types.

 # Why use generic programming?